AyeshaTalha/ActiveDirectoryHmeLab/README.md

 <img src=".png" height="80%" width="80%">
 <br />

-14. GO to the command prompt and check if the internet is working.
+14. Go to the command prompt and check if the internet is working.
 Check if the Client can connect to the domain controller by typing ping domain.com.
 If the ping is working than we have successfully established connection with the Domain Controller.
  <p align="center">
 <img src="https://imgur.com/fW72Syp.png" height="80%" width="80%">
 <br />